stoeckley/Eat-Static/README.md

 (c my-function :c 4 :a 1 :b 2) ; same as above
 ```

-And of course, keys not specified are simply ignored:
+And of course, keys not specified are simply ignored by the run-time assertions, but still available on the overall ```:as``` map:

 ```clojure
 (c my-function :c 4 :a 1 :b 2 :e 5 :f 6)